spotify/semantic-metrics/README.md

 metrics pipeline.
-When transported with a stable serialization method (like JSON) it does not matter if we add additional tags, or decide to change the order in which the timeserie happens to be designated.
+When transported with a stable serialization method (like JSON) it does not matter if we add additional tags, or decide to change the order in which the timeseries happens to be designated.

-We can also easily index this timeseries by it's tag using a system like ElasticSearch and ask it interesting questions about which timeseries are available.
+We can also easily index this timeseries by its tag using a system like ElasticSearch and ask it interesting questions about which timeseries are available.